cohere-ai/tokenizer/README.md

 We plan on eventually also open sourcing tools to create new tokenizers.

 ## Example using Go
-Choose a tokenizer inside of the tokenizers folder including both a encoder.json file and a vocab.bpe file and instantiate an encoder as seen below.
-The tokenizer used in this example is named the coheretext-50k tokenizer.
+Choose a tokenizer inside of the tokenizers folder including both a `encoder.json` file and a vocab.bpe file and create an encoder as seen below.
+The tokenizer used in this example is named the `coheretext-50k tokenizer`.
 ```
 import (
   ...